From axes and oxen to the perilous work of guiding logs downriver to market, Canada has a rich forestry history. by David Lee and Mark Collin Reid

-This colourized photograph of two men chopping down a large tree in British Columbia was taken about 1885 by Stanley G. Triggs, a photographer and musician who worked in lumber camps in B.C.
-It is held by the McCord Museum.
+This colourized photograph of two men chopping down a large tree in British Columbia was taken about 1885 by an unknown photographer.
+It was gifted to the McCord Museum by Stanley G. Triggs.

 Dieppe theory challenged.
 Praise for Dieppe article.
 American in the picture.
 A rainy day at Expo.
 Mental wealth.
 Uncomfortable truth.

 Lost stories found.
 The voices of the Kaurs.
 Eye-popping art.
 Redesign breathes new life into the Canada Science and Technology Museum.
 New Inuit Art Centre is a bridge to the North.

 A Dene loom bow involves a display of mathematical virtuosity.